QCerberusQ/orangefox_device_nothing_Spacewar/README.md

 Safe Exit: To exit OrangeFox properly, go to the Reboot menu, select Switch Slot B at the bottom, and then tap Reboot System.
 This will ensure your device boots into the OS without any issues.
 ```

+### bugs

+- battery status %100
+- The vibration is not working
+- unknown